ionic-team/ionic-docs/src/pages/native/community.md

 ## Capacitor Support

-In addition to Cordova, Ionic Native also works with [Capacitor](https://capacitor.ionicframework.com), Ionic's official native runtime.
-Basic usage below.
+These Cordova plugins also work with [Capacitor](https://capacitor.ionicframework.com), Ionic's official native runtime.
+Basic usage is below.
 For complete details, [see the Capacitor documentation](https://capacitor.ionicframework.com/docs/cordova/using-cordova-plugins).

+> Ionic strongly recommends using Capacitor to add native features to your apps.
+To learn more, [see here.](https://capacitorjs.com/docs/cordova)

 ## Usage
-All plugins have two components - the native code (Cordova) and the TypeScript code (Ionic Native).
-Cordova plugins are also wrapped in a `Promise` or `Observable` in order to provide a common plugin interface and modernized development approach.
+All plugins have two components - the native code (Cordova) and the TypeScript wrapper code (a `Promise` or `Observable`) that provides a common plugin interface and modernized development approach.

 Using the [Camera plugin](/docs/native/camera) as an example, first install it: